 Facilities: None.
-Must be self-sufficient.
+You must be self-sufficient.
 Water collected from creeks should be treated before drinking.
 All rubbish (including food scraps) must be carried out.

 Open fires: Prohibited.
 Use fuel stoves only.

-Note: Rats are in the area; hang your food and rubbish bags from trees at night.
+Other: Rats are in the area.
+Hang your food and rubbish bags from trees at night.

 - Snakes and spiders